hyperledger-archives/grid-rfcs/0000-catalog.md

 The primary object stored in state is **Catalog**, which consists of a **catalog_id** (hash of the catalog_name), an **owner** (org_id compatible w/Pike), a **Name**, and a repeated field of **PropertyValues**.
-The properties available are defined bythe Grid Property Schema Transaction Family and are restricted to the fields and rules of the GS1 Catalog schema (which will be defined at a later time).
+The properties available are defined by the Grid Property Schema Transaction Family and are restricted to the fields and rules of the GS1 Catalog schema (which will be defined at a later time).
 Transactions which are responsible for setting catalog state values must ensure that those properties conform with